birdx0810/NLP/NLP_DL.md

 It is considered that by doing so, we are obtaining information from the past, and also from the future, taking into context of a paragraph as a whole.

 ## LSTM
+> Long Short-Term Memory Recurrent Neural Network Architectures for Large Scale Acoustic Modeling (Sak et al., 2014)

+Was first proposed in 1997 by Sepp Hochreiter and Jürgen Schmidhuber for dealing the vanishing gradient problem.

 - Forget Gate: Defines which information to forget
 - Input Gate: Updates cell state